Chondria/SiB/docs/working-with-hooks.md

 }
 ```

-When we implement a pallet hook as shown below, we are leveraging substrate to hide the complexity of implementing multiple traits for our pallet:
+When we implement a pallet hooks as shown below, we are leveraging substrate to hide the complexity of implementing multiple traits for our pallet:

 ```rust
   #[pallet::hooks]